AtGCN: A Graph Convolutional Network For Ataxic Gait Detection: Experiments

 \section{Experiments}

-The proposed AtGCN is evaluated on the Auto-Gait dataset presented in~\citep{Rahman23}.
-The dataset is composed of 89 participants, among which 24 are healthy controls, and the remaining 65 are people with ataxia.
+The proposed AtGCN is evaluated on two datasets, the Auto-Gait dataset presented in~\cite{Rahman23} and the CA-Gait dataset introduced in~\cite{dataset_v2}.
+The Auto-Gait~\cite{Rahman23} dataset is composed of 89 participants, among which 24 are healthy controls, and the remaining 65 are people with ataxia.
 The stage/degree of ataxia may vary among people with ataxia, which is indicated by its SARA gait score.
 The score ranges from 0 to 8 based on the severity of ataxia, with a score of 0 considered healthy and a score of 8 assigned to people unable to walk.
 The Auto-Gait dataset contains people with SARA scores ranging from 0 to 6, the statistics of which are presented in \cref{fig:reg_dist}.
-The participants' gait is captured multiple times to register 116 ataxic and 39 healthy videos, respectively.
+The participants' gait is captured multiple times to register 116 ataxic and 39 healthy videos, respectively (the public version has 6 videos less than the one in~\citep{Rahman23}).
 The dataset is captured across five sites with slight deviations in acquisition setups.
 In all cases, the participants walked in a corridor with their backs facing a static camera.
 The videos capture the entire body of the participants for multiple gait cycles for exactly 6 seconds.

+The CA-Gait dataset~\cite{dataset_v2} contains recordings of 20 individuals registering both healthy and simulated ataxic gait, leading to a total of 40 videos.
+Each video recording lasts between 30 and 90 seconds, where the participants register multiple gait cycles as they walk towards the camera.

-To compare the results with the state-of-the-art, 10-fold cross-validation, similar to~\citep{Rahman23}, is performed.
-The dataset is augmented by splitting each video into distinct gait cycles to further increase the dataset size -see \cref{subsec:augment}.
-It increases the dataset size by up to about threefold, allowing the training of the AtGCN model.
+The datasets are augmented by splitting each video into distinct gait cycles to further increase their size -see \cref{subsec:augment}.
+It increases the dataset size by up to threefold, allowing the training of the AtGCN model.

+To compare the results with the state-of-the-art, 20 iterations of 10-fold cross-validation, similar to~\cite{Rahman23}, are performed on the Auto-Gait~\cite{Rahman23} dataset, and special 5-fold cross-validation, similar to~\cite{dataset_v2} is performed on the CA-Gait dataset~\cite{dataset_v2}.